We welcome bug reports, feature requests and pull requests through Wagtail’s Github issue tracker.

 - invalid (closed): this issue doesn’t identify a specific action to be taken, or the action is not one that we want to take.
 For example - a bug report for something that’s working as designed, or a feature request for something that’s actively harmful.

 - some-day: the issue is accepted as valid (i.e. it’s a bug report for a legitimate bug, or a useful feature request) but not deemed a priority to work on (in the opinion of the core team).
 For example - a bug that’s only cosmetic, or a feature that would be kind of neat but not really essential.
-There are no resources allocated to it - feel free to take it on!
+Feel free to take it on!

-- A specific version number (eg. 1.6): the issue is important enough that it needs to be fixed in this version.
-There are resources allocated and/or plans to work on the issue in the given version.
+- A specific version number: the issue is important enough that it needs to be fixed in this version.

 On some occasions it may take longer for the core team to classify an issue into a milestone.
 For example: